Nagendra1997/mesibo-documentation/livestreaming.md

 Other members, are also mesibo users who are part of the same group(conference room) as you(the publisher).
 Other group members are also publishing their own streams.

-Before we get the list of participants, first we need to initialize mesibo and connect to a group.
+Before we get the list of participants, we need to initialize mesibo and connect to a group.

 ### Initialize Mesibo
 To initialize Mesibo, create an instance of Mesibo API class `Mesibo`.
 Set the app id and token that you obtained while creating theuser.